jasnoorvirk26/Layoffs-Data-Analysis/README.md

 6. **Top Companies by Layoffs**: Identified the top 5 companies with the highest total number of layoffs.
 7. **Average Layoff Percentage by Year**: Calculated the average percentage of layoffs for each year.
 8. **Total Layoffs by Year**: Retrieved the total layoffs for each year.
+9. **Top Companies by Year** We identified which companies laid off the most employees in each year, focusing on the top 3 companies annually.
+This analysis highlighted significant workforce reductions, particularly among major tech companies.

 These analyses provide a comprehensive overview of layoffs across different industries, countries, and companies, helping to uncover key trends and insights related to the impact of economic factors during the specified timeframe.